lablup/backend.ai-manager/README.rst

 * An RDBMS (PostgreSQL)

+* An etcd (v3) server

 * A Redis server

   - The manager uses the following `database IDs <http://redis.io/commands/SELECT>`_

-    - 0 (default): to track realtime statistics of computing sessions
+    - 0 (default): to track realtime performance metrics and statistics of computing sessions

     - 1: to track realtime request rate-limits of each API access key

+Check out `README on the meta-repo <https://github.com/lablup/backend.ai>`_ for the docker-compose example to run above databases with a single command.

 Configuration
 ~~~~~~~~~~~~~